muldis/Muldis_Object_Notation/spec/MUON_Feature_Comparison.md

 At least that is true with the MUON Plain Text (strict) syntax; however the MUON Plain Text Lax syntax also supports `\"` for syntactic parity with JSON.

+MUON is more expressive than JSON regarding binary string literals, in that MUON provides distinct bit-string and octet-string literal formats while JSON can only express such data indirectly such as using an array of integers or encoding the binary data as character strings.

-MUON is more expressive than JSON regarding simple collections.
+MUON is more expressive than JSON regarding program identifiers, in that MUON provides the distinct **Nesting** literal format to tersely represent a namespace-qualified identifier, and JSON has no direct analogy.

-MUON has distinct Array/Set/Bag collections so it is clear whether the ordinal position and or the multiplicity of members is significant or not;
+MUON and JSON are equal in native expressivity regarding simple collections such that the same basic format would be used for arrays/sets/bags/etc and it is up to an extra data model layered over top to express semantics like whether the ordinal position and or the multiplicity of members is significant or not.

-in contrast, JSON provides no native way to distinguish these factors.
+However MUON is more expressive than JSON in that it provides extra native syntax to express duplicate elements concisely as member-multiplicity pairs, so the duplicated value itself only has to be written out once in MUON but multiple times in JSON; to get such conciseness in JSON one needs an extra data model layered over top to express it.

 MUON explicitly preserves the element order of all collection literals, and so it can losslessly pass through any collection literals that are